 July 25 CONSISTENCY

 Every athlete strives to perform consistently.
 They want to play well all the time.
 One of the keys to this is practicing the same way.
 Another key is feeding your body the same way daily.
 For an athlete to perform well consistently, self-discipline is a must.
 Christians know that God is consistent.
-To consistently live as He asks us, we must have a steady diet of God’s Word and also strive to live out what they are learning.
+To consistently live as He asks us, we must have a steady diet of God’s Word and strive to live out what they are learning.
 This type of life is a daily choice.
-Does your life reflect consistency?
+What areas of your life do you need more consistency?

 2 Chronicles 14:1-16:14

 In view of this, I also do my best to maintain always a blameless conscience both before God and before men.

 As an athlete, your reputation always precedes you.
 If you play well, it affects how the other team schemes to win.
 If you have not played well, then the other team may think they can take advantage of you to win.
 Reputations are earned, not given.
 For a follower of Christ, we should realize whose team we are on.
 He is the ultimate winner.
 The enemy seeks to hurt us by making us doubt Him.
 We can trust Him and not fear Him.
 What areas of your reputation need improvement?